katereverie/JavaScript/libraries/React/about.md

 ### what are `props`?

-It is short for properties.
+It is short for properties.</br>
-In React, you can pass props, to build child components.
-Return to this section, find multiple resources to *understand* props.
+In React, you can pass props, to build child components.</br>§ Return to this section, find multiple resources to *understand* props.

 Example: